John-Kostick/vzome-sharing/_posts/2022-09-01-Three-diamonds-link-09-02-52.md

  </figcaption>
 </figure>

-In the above model, the edges of equilateral triangles are chords of a Coboctahedron.
+In the above model, the edges of equilateral triangles are chords of a Cuboctahedron.
 In the model below, these triangles are doubled with another set of four with alternate position, forming four hexagrams, also called a Cubocta Star

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"